 • Certified Professional Mechanics from the SRAM Race Support Team

 • Training Presentations from CTS Coaches and outside professionals

-• Complete Ride Support with OSMO Nutrition and Hydration products
+• Complete Ride Support with Bonk Breaker Nutrition product

 • CTS Cycling Jersey